broken-helix/card-game/README.md

 * Disable the ability to press keys during typing text inputs, which can result in the program misinterpreting the chosen option if the input message is interrupted.
 * Add colours to print messages to highlight win and loss states.
 * Add an option to reset the scores and continue playing the game without exiting and restarting.
+* Allow the player to bet from a predetermined wallet of tokens.
 ***

 ## **Testing Phase**